Tanner/twttr/README.md

 ## Hashtags
 Hashtags are used to indicate instructions related to a branch.

+For simplicity, hashtags can only contain alphabetic characters.

 ```
 tannerld: Heading over to the hotel #foofighters